October 30, 2022

 I am constantly working to update how my free SVGs are listed to make them easier to scroll through.
 From the main home page you'll see the menu at the top with a drop down menu.

 All of the SVG's found on my website are commercial use SVG's meaning that you can use these in any physical products that you make but I ask that the files themselves to not be sold.
 Please only use these if you are a small business making limited production.
+You can find the full commercial use license information here for all of the free SVG downloads.

 When the new page is open you will want to right click on the image (the image is the free SVG File) to see some options and hit "save as" so we can add this to your computer.